healthysustainablecities/global-indicators/process/pre_process/readme.md

 - configuration/config.yml (project configuration)
 - configuration/regions.yml (city configuration)
-- osm_open_space.yml (parameters for analysing areas of open space derived from OpenStreetMap)
+- configuration/osm_open_space.yml (parameters for analysing areas of open space derived from OpenStreetMap)
-- osm_destination_definitions.csv (terms used to identify destinations derived from OpenStreetMap)
+- configuration/osm_destination_definitions.csv (terms used to identify destinations derived from OpenStreetMap)

 A shell script can be used to execute the study region specific python scripts (prefixed `00` through `11`) to derive spatial data including walkable street network, destinations, population data, and hexagon grids into a standard shared format, before running the GTFS analysis for all cities with available data which have been configured for analysis.
 The shell script wrapper is run using `"bash ./process_region.sh"` followed by a list of study region names.
 The pre-processing procedure creates the geopackage and graphml files that are required as inputs for the main global indicators built environment analyses.